|Born||in Washington, District of Columbia, USA|

 |Height||5' 9" (1.75 m)|

-Katherine Marie Heigl was born in Washington, DC, on November 24, 1978, to Nancy Heigl and Paul Heigl.
-A short time afterward, the family moved to New Canaan, Connecticut, where Katherine was to spend the majority of her childhood; the youngest member of her family, Katherine--or "Katie" as she is nicknamed--has two elder siblings, John and Meg.
+Katherine Marie Heigl was born on November 24, 1978 in Washington, D.C., to Nancy Heigl (née Engelhardt), a personnel manager, and Paul Heigl, an accountant and executive.
+Her father is of German/Swiss-German and Irish descent, and her mother is of German ancestry.
+A short time after her birth, the family moved to New Canaan, Connecticut, where Katherine was to spend the majority of her childhood; the youngest member of her family, Katherine--or "Katie" as she is nicknamed--has two elder siblings, John and Meg.
 Tragically, her older brother Jason died in 1986 of brain injuries suffered in a car accident, after being thrown from the back of a pickup truck.
 When doctors determined he was brain-dead, the family made the difficult decision to donate his organs.
 Not only did this painful chapter give Katherine a greater perspective and appreciation for life, but it motivated her to use her celebrity to promote the importance of organ donation.

 Katherine was first thrust into the limelight as a child model.
 An aunt, visiting the family in New Canaan, took a number of photographs of Katherine, then aged nine, in a series of poses to advertise a hair care product she had invented.
 Upon returning to New York, with permission from Katherine's parents, she sent the photos to a number of modeling agencies.
 Within a few weeks, Katherine had been signed to Wilhelmina, a renowned international modeling agency.
 Almost immediately, she made her debut in a magazine advertisement and soon followed this with an inaugural television appearance in a national commercial for Cheerios breakfast cereal.